-Bike to the Sea is a 501(c)3 non-profit organization.
-Since 1993, Bike to the Sea has been working to create the Northern Strand Trail: a trail free of cars from the Malden/ Everett area of Massachusetts to the beaches in Revere, Lynn and Nahant. (biketothesea.com).
+Bike to the Sea is a 501(C)3 nonprofit organization.
+Since 1993, Bike to the Sea has been working to create the Northern Strand Trail: a trail free of cars from the Malden/ Everett area of Massachusetts to the beaches in Revere, Lynn and Nahant. (biketothesea.com). pollution, the lack of public access to the Malden River is one of the main challenges in enjoying the Malden River as a public amenity.